yvelikova/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_non_root.md

   "linkTitle": "Run API Gateway on privileged ports", "weight": "50",
   "date": "2019-10-14",
-  "description": "Grant the required privileges to API Gateway processes running as non-root to run with root privileges."
+  "description": "Grant the required privileges to API Gateway processes running as non-root to listen on privileged ports."
 }
 API Gateway is run as a non-root user to prevent any potential security issues with running as the `root` user.
-This topic describes the steps you must perform to grant the required privileges to API Gateway processes running as non-root.
+This topic describes the steps you must perform to grant the required privileges to API Gateway processes to use privileged ports while running as non-root.

+Privileged ports are those below 1024.
+These steps are not required if API Gateway only needs to use ports numbered 1024 and above.

 ## Before you begin

 The examples in this topic are for a non-root user named `admin` and for an API Gateway installation at `/opt/Axway-7.7/apigateway`.
 If you have a different non-root user name or installation location, you must modify the examples accordingly.

-{{< alert title="Note" color="primary" >}}Before performing an upgrade, applying a service pack, installing an update, or uninstalling the product, you must remove privileges from the product binaries.{{< /alert >}}

 ## Security considerations